mribichich/releases-web/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](#running-tests) for more information.

 ### `yarn run build`

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.
+## Releases Folder

+Each product releases should be in a separate folder with the products name.
+Each folder should contain the different versions, following the next format:

+`{versionNumber}_{typeOfRelease}`

+Ej:
+- 1.2.3_setup.exe
+- 1.0.123_binaries.zip